 |0 - 5||$15,000|

-To be eligible, you must purchase an existing home (new construction is not allowed) using a Great Choice first mortgage loan in an eligible ZIP Code.
+To be eligible, you must purchase an existing home (new construction is not allowed) using a Great Choice first mortgage loan in a designated ZIP Code.
 You must also complete a THDA-approved Homebuyer Education courses with an agency approved to work with HHF-DPA homebuyers.
 Click here to learn more about the required courses.

 If THDA's new $15,000 HHF Down Payment Assistance program sounds like a great choice to you, here’s how to find out if you qualify for a Great Choice Home Loan:

 Additional terms and conditions apply.
 Talk to an approved lender to help determine if you qualify and if this program may be right for you.
 You must comply with the terms and conditions of the Great Choice Home Loan Program and HHF-DPA second mortgage loan or penalties may apply, including immediate repayment.